TheArtSite

 A drop-down list box allows the selection of only a single item from a list.
 In its closed state, the control displays the current value for the control.
 The user opens the list to change the value.

-Dropdowns can be rendered by using the select
+Dropdowns can be rendered by using the select and option

 elements.